Infineon/mtb-example-btsdk-ble-find-me/README.md

    - CYBT-223058-EVAL/CYW920835M2EVB-01/CYBT-243053-EVAL/CYBLE-343072-EVAL-M2B/CYBLE-333074-EVAL-M2B/CYBLE-343072-MESH: SWD signals are routed to P02=SWDCK and P03=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
    - CYBT-263065-EVAL/CYBT-273063-EVAL: SWD signals are routed to P02=SWDCK and P04=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
    - CYBT-343026-EVAL/CYBT-353027-EVAL/CYBT-333047-EVAL: SWD signals are routed to P11=SWDCK and P15=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
-   - CYBT-343052-EVAL: SWD signals are routed to P02=SWDCK and P03=SWDIO.
-Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
    - CYBT-413055-EVAL/CYBT-413061-EVAL: SWD signals are routed to P16=SWDCK and P17=SWDIO.
 Use expansion connectors to connect VDD, GND, SWDCK, and SWDIO to your SWD Debugger probe.
    - CYW989820EVB-01: SWDCK (P02) is routed to the J13 DEBUG connector, but not SWDIO.
 Add a wire from J10 pin 3 (PUART CTS) to J13 pin 2 to connect GPIO P10 to SWDIO.
    - CYW920719B2Q40EVB-01: PUART RX/TX signals are shared with SWDCK and SWDIO.
 Remove RX and TX jumpers on J10 when using SWD.
 PUART and SWD cannot be used simultaneously on this board unless these pins are changed from the default configuration.
    - CYW920721M2EVK-02/CYW920721M2EVB-03: The default setup uses P03 for SWDIO and P05 for SWDCK.
 Check the position of SW15 if using JLink with the DEBUG connector.
    - CYW920706WCDEVAL: SWD debugging requires fly-wire connections.
 The default setup P15 (J22 pin 3 or J24 pin 1) for SWDIO and P11 (J23 pin 5
     or J22 pin 4) for SWDCK.
-   - CYW920735Q60EVB-01: SWD hardware debugging supported.
-The default setup uses the J13 debug header, P3 (J13 pin 2) for SWDIO and P2 (J13 pin 4) for SWDCK.
-They can be optionally routed to D4 and D4 on the Arduino header J4, see SW9 in schematics.
    - CYW920736M2EVB-01: SWD hardware debugging requires fly-wire connections.
 The only option is using P14 for SWDCK and P15 for SWDIO.
 These route to Arduino header J2, A1 and A0.
 These can be fly-wired to Arduino header J4, D4 and D5.
 From there the signals connect to the KitProg3 SWD bridge.
 In addition, the debug macros (SETUP\_APP\_FOR\_DEBUG\_IF\_DEBUG\_ENABLED and BUSY\_WAIT\_TILL\_MANUAL\_CONTINUE\_IF\_DEBUG\_ENABLED) are placed in sparinit.c in code common to all applications for this device.
 Most applications for this device call bleprofile\_GPIOInit() in subsequent code, overwriting the SWD pin configuration.
 To use hardware debugging after the call to bleprofile\_GPIOInit(), place the debug macros in code after that call.
    - CYW943012B2EVK-01: SWD signals are shared with D4 and D5.
    - CYW920820M2EVB-01: The default setup uses P03 for SWDIO and P02 for SWDCK.
 Check the position of SW15 if using JLink with the DEBUG connector.